ldanielswakman/harvest-website/_sections/services.markdown

 highlight: |-
   Highest quality of <span style="white-space: nowrap;">fraud-free</span> user acquisition made simple
 text: |-
-  <p style="color: lightgrey;">Mesmerizing Video of Dogs Herding Thousands of Sheep Is the Most Soothing Eye Candy Ever Made Looking for something truly mind-boggling?
-This incredible video is just the thing, and has the added bonus of showing us just why herding dogs are so good at their jobs.
-Pilot and photographer Tim Whittaker captured this majestic yet soothing aerial footage of working sheepdogs doing what they do best in Rangitikei, New Zealand.</p>
+  We have created Harvest to meet your expectations and provide you the highest quality service when it comes to mobile user acquisition.

+  We are here to make a difference and change the face of our industry - we do not compromise when it comes to quality.
 services:
-- title: Media buying
+- title: Media Buying and Direct Traffic
   text: |-
-    <p style="color: lightgrey;">This incredible video is just the thing, and has the added bonus of showing us just why herding dogs are so good at their jobs.</p>
+    Highest quality and transparent traffic from reliable sources + Directly integrated in-app sources
-- title: Direct Traffic
+- title: Anti-Fraud Filters
   text: |-
-    <p style="color: lightgrey;">Pilot and photographer Tim Whittaker captured this majestic yet soothing aerial footage of working sheepdogs doing what they do best in Rangitikei, New Zealand.</p>
+    We detect and fight fraud before it ever reaches our clients
 - title: Premium Services
   text: |-
-    <p style="color: lightgrey;">Impression tracking, video ads, native ads, full transparency - you name it, we do it for you.</p>
+    Impression tracking, video ads, native ads, full transparency - you name it, we do it for you

 ---